Tightened restrictions have local businesses concerned

 “It’s not easy, it’s not ideal, it’s not the way we would have it because we feel we’re doing our part,” said Looney Bin Comedy Club Manager Chris Winslow.

-The Stop Bar expects to lose 70 percent of revenue from the limited hours.
+The Stop Bar expects to lose 70% of revenue from the limited hours.

 The Looney Bin Comedy Club said it could lose half its ticket sales and tips for the servers.